“My journey is a good example of the many roads you can take through Second City! “ ~Danny Pudi, Community (NBC)

 Bob Curry Fellowship

-The Fellowship program begins Monday, March 25 with master classes starting Tuesday and Thursdays from 4:00 - 7:00pm at The Second City Training Center.
-The program will culminate in a showcase performance at The Second City e.t.c. stage.
+The Fellowship program begins March 2015 with master classes starting Tuesday and Thursdays from 4:00 - 7:00pm at The Second City Training Center.
+Dates TBA.
+The program will culminate in a showcase performance on The Second City e.t.c. stage.

 Bob Curry was the first African American improviser to perform as a member of The Second City Mainstage in 1966.
 After his tenure at The Second City, he continued to develop as an artist.
 He was a Joseph Jefferson Award-winning actor and inspiring director who coached many actors of color in the Chicago theatre community including fellow Second City alumni Aaron Freeman on several projects and directing "Paul Robeson" at Kennedy-King College shortly before his death in 1994.